ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

 This will display the details of the newly created service including the node port on which the service is listening.

-When configuring CloudFoundry for log forwarding you will need this port number as your target.
+*IMPORTANT:* When configuring CloudFoundry for log forwarding you will need this port number as your target.

 **Note:** The service will listen on all worker nodes as well as the proxy node.
 If the proxy node is exposed outside a firewall, you can use the proxy VIP address (assuming traffic is not blocked) for the destination IP, but this will likely result in all log traffic traversing the firewall which could add significant load and the ports 30000 and above may not be exposed over the firewall.
 The default link in the pane displaying details points to this proxy IP address by default, but for these reasons, this address may not work in your environment.